top of page

 You can start applying transactional analysis techniques.
 Here are some practical steps:

-Practice Adult responses: When you feel triggered, take a moment to breathe and respond logically rather than emotionally.
+• Practice Adult responses: When you feel triggered, take a moment to breathe, use grounding techniques, and respond logically rather than emotionally.

-Use "We" statements: Communicate your feelings clearly and assertively, which helps shift from Child or Parent dominance to Adult communication.
+• Use "We" statements: Communicate your feelings clearly and assertively, which helps shift from Child (I statements) or Parent (You statements) dominance to Adult communication.

-Working with a professional, such as those at St Andrews Counselling & Psychotherapy, can deepen your understanding of transactional analysis and tailor techniques to your trauma type.
+Working with a professional, such as Carol at St Andrews Counselling & Psychotherapy, can deepen your understanding of transactional analysis and tailor techniques to your type of trauma.
 Therapists trained in TA guide you through exercises and conversations that promote lasting change.

 Why Choose Carol Remfrey Foote at St Andrews Counselling & Psychotherapy?